 - Hospitalists provide 24/7 care for high-risk maternal fetal transport patients and can serve as MFM extenders

-- Hospitalists provide support and mentorship to L&D nurses, residents and medical students by virtue of being a provider with high clinical experience and skill.
-They also serve as liaisons between providers and hospital administrators by virtue of their departmental focus and hospital-based practice
+- Hospitalists provide support, education and mentorship to L&D nurses, residents and medical students.
+They also serve as liaisons between providers and hospital administrators by virtue of their quality improvement and patient safety hospital-based focus and practice

 Answer – OB/GYN hospitalist fellowships are not ACGME accredited and vary in duration from 1-2 years.

-Currently, the categorization of this fellowship would be equivalent to fellowships in family planning or minimally invasive GYN surgery, and hospitalist fellowships have not been granted formal subspecialty status by ABOG yet.
+Currently, the categorization of this fellowship would be equivalent to fellowships in minimally invasive GYN surgery.
+Hospitalist fellowships have not been granted formal subspecialty status by ABOG yet.

-Answer – These fellowship opportunities are for candidates who are interested in leadership roles in hospital medicine.
+Answer – These fellowship opportunities are for candidates who are interested in careers and leadership roles in hospital medicine.

 They also provide physicians desiring a hospital or facility-based practice the opportunity to obtain a hospitalist position much more quickly, since most institutions require board certification along with 5 years of post-training experience before a candidate is considered for an OB/GYN hospitalist position.
 Leading management companies across the country have agreed that this training demonstrates a commitment to excellence in hospital medicine and fellowship-trained candidates are qualified for hospitalist positions.